bendan365/csnats-wip/README.md

             }
 ```

-Flush a connection to the server - this return when all messages have been processed.
-Optionally, a timeout in milliseconds can be specified.
+Flush a connection to the server - this call returns when all messages have been processed.
+Optionally, a timeout in milliseconds can be passed.

 ```C#
 c.Flush();